d3mondev/puredns/README.md

 ## Features

 * Resolve thousands of DNS queries per second using massdns and a list of public DNS resolvers
-* Bruteforce subdomains using a wordlist and a root domain
+* Bruteforce subdomains using a wordlist and root domains
 * Clean wildcards and detect wildcard roots using the minimal number of queries to ensure precise results
 * Circumvent DNS load-balancing during wildcard detection
 * Validate that the results are free of DNS poisoning by running against a list of known, trusted resolvers